 When tracked over time, this key metric can measure how well your sales team turns leads into new customers and it can improve the overall quality of leads by aligning the sales and marketing teams.
-Monitoring conversion rates over time, and the characteristics of those leads, ensures that your company focuses on selling to relevant buyers and continues to grow.
+Monitoring conversion rates over time and the characteristics of those leads ensures that your company focuses on selling to relevant buyers and continues to grow.

 For businesses with longer sales cycles and multiple sales stages, it's beneficial to track the conversion rate between each stage.
 For example, how often do net new leads turn into sales qualified pipeline and how often does sales qualified pipeline turn into revenue?

 Another twist to this is analyzing conversion rates by lead source.
-To get a sense of which sources tend to convert to new customers, which get stuck and which are lost, sales teams should track the origin of deals in the sales funnel.
+To get a sense of which sources tend to convert to new customers, which get stuck, and which are lost, sales teams should track the origin of deals in the sales funnel.

 Sales cycle length refers to the average amount of time it takes for a new customer to move from the opportunity stage to a closed deal.
 Understanding this metric can help sales teams determine whether there are any bottlenecks in their sales process—which can not only delay deals but potentially lose them—and streamline the sales process moving forward for a better close rate and more accurate forecasts.

-Sales organizations should also track the amount of time deals stay in each stage within the sales process.
+Sales organizations should also track the amount of time that deals stay in each stage within the sales process.
 This will help them spot at-risk deals so they can determine whether the sales opportunities are stale and in need of purging or whether there are actions they can take to push them forward.

 The average deal size or average selling price refers to the average dollar amount of each closed deal.